ManimCommunity/manim/docs/source/guides/deep_dive.rst

 from the renderer, keep it open with a ``with manager:`` block::

     scene = ToyExample()
-    manager = scene.manager or Manager(scene)
+    manager = Manager(scene)
     with manager:
         manager.render()
         last_frame = manager.renderer.get_frame()

-The renderer will then stay open after successful rendering until the end of the ``with`` block.
-The rendered scene persists even after the renderer closes, and any renderer-independent methods may still be called; this includes ``scene.get_image()``.
+The renderer stays open after successful rendering until the end of the ``with`` block.
+The scene and its mobjects remain available afterward.
+To draw a new image, call ``scene.get_image()``; it creates temporary rendering resources as needed.
 OpenGL meshes stored directly on the GPU require their original context, so these must be inspected inside the block.

 When file logging is enabled, the manager opens the scene's log at the start of rendering or the first direct ``play()`` call.
 It removes and closes that handler